turbot/flowpipe-mod-azure-thrifty/network/docs/correct_one_network_load_balancer_if_unused.md

-# Delete one Network load balancer if unused
+# Correct one Network load balancer if unused

 ## Overview